o3de/o3de.org/content/docs/atom-guide/look-dev/materials/material-canvas.md

 #### Function Nodes
 The function node category contains several math related and utility function nodes that process property and input values and return a result.
 Currently, the majority of the function nodes are wrappers for AZSL intrinsic functions.

+#### Texturing Nodes
+This category contains nodes related to texture sampling.
+Note that some texture sampling nodes sample from a constant vector by default.
+You may require input from a UV node or other varying vertex attribute node to sample using texture coordinates covering a surface or model.

 #### Scene Nodes
 This category is intended to contain nodes for elements of the Scene SRG.
 At this time, the only exposed node is Time.